 Camel Auto Court:

 It was never used as barracks.
 I’ve been inside one original bungalow and it has all custom Catalina-style tile and is darling with a full bathroom and mini-kitchen.
-This was one of the first auto courts but it quickly became long term housing post WWII for young families because there was a severe housing shortage in Goleta before the tracts were built.
+This was one of the first auto courts but it quickly became long term housing after WWII for young families, because there was a severe housing shortage in Goleta before the tracts were built.

 Dive Shop 2-Story Building: